FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+## Part A. Plan

+My interactive device is a tool for close color matching of walls and natural objects.
+It can be a frustrating process to go to a store to buy paint only to come back home and realize your color is slightly off.
+When taking a picture of the color of a wall, cameras can slightly distort the shade of a color.
+There is nothing you can do to change the shade even if you realize it is slightly off.

+I have altered my design for this iteration.
+The device is now housed in a watch instead of a handheld device.
+The inspiration for this was to cut down on the size and make the device portable.
+This way users can scan objects they come upon in their day to day lives instead of just at home.
+The watch crown is taking the place of the joystick, allowing the user to apply red/blue tint to the selected color.
+User can rotate the crown clockwise/counter clockwise to apply blue/red tint.
+The user can swap between blue/red tint by pressing and holding down the crown for either 2 seconds, or 4 seconds.
+Once a user takes a camera scan of a color, the watch will display 4 color palettes to choose from.
+The user will use the touchscreen to select their favorite color which will make the selection go full screen.
+After applying tints the user can double tap the crown to receive 4 new palettes to choose from.
+User repeats this process until satisfied.
+Once satisfied, tap the crown once to save the color to a menu (which you can navigate to by triple tapping the crown).
+The watch will vibrate letting the user know that the color has been successfully saved.

+To stage an interaction with your interactive device, think about:

+_Setting:_ In any building: bedroom, kitchen, office space, etc.

+_Players:_ Residents of apertment buildings, houses, and office spaces

+_Activity:_ Users hold up the device to a wall that needs to be repainted.
+They use the paint matching device to either match the current paint color of a wall for touch ups, or to save a color of someting natural for inspiration to repaint an entire wall.

+_Goals:_ Improving the color selection process during painting.
+To acquire the true color of a wall or natural objects.